 - NextGEN gallery importer

-- Import post categories as folder
+- Import post categories as a folder

 - Breadcrumb and folder tree navigation

 - Nothing lost on uninstall

 - WooCommerce support

 WP Speed of Light is composed by a free plugin and another optional plugin PRO ADDON.
 In order to install our free plugin, you should use standard WordPress installer or unzip the plugin and put all the folder in /wp-content/plugin.